3lectricfly69/LogToggle/README.md

 # LogToggle
-using React to log in / out as desired
+Toggle to your content with this LogToggle React application to log in / out as desired.